This classic shoofly pie has a bold molasses flavor and is quick to prep.

 • In a separate bowl, stir together baking soda and hot water until baking soda is dissolved.
 Add molasses and whisk until completely combined, then whisk in egg yolk.

-• Pour approximately half of the molasses mixture into your prepared pie crust.
-Top with approximately half of the crumb mixture, then top with the rest of the syrup mixture, and finally top evenly with remaining crumbs (everything will seem very liquidy and the ingredients won't hold nice neat layers, but don't skip this step!).
+• Pour half of the molasses mixture into your prepared pie crust.
+Top with half of the crumb mixture, then top with the rest of the molasses mixture, and finally top evenly with remaining crumbs (everything will seem very liquidy and the ingredients won't hold nice neat layers, but don't skip this step!).

 • Place the pie on a baking tray and bake for 15 minutes.
 Once 15 minutes has passed, reduce oven temperature to 350°F and continue to bake another 22-28 minutes or until pie is set, center may still seem a little jiggly but should spring back to the touch.